Technology is changing the way we plan and carry out a funeral

 Live Streaming of Funerals

-At several Newcastle funeral homes, they have been installing live streaming services to help far and away friends and relatives view funeral services.
+At several Newcastle funeral homes, they have been installing live streaming services at funerals to help far and away friends and relatives view funeral services.
 The funeral directors reported that requests to use Skype or other services have steadily increased over the last few years.

 Several start-up businesses have been developed to meet the demand for attending a funeral when you’re unable to physically.
 One Room is a fully-automated, funeral webcasting system that can be used for enhancing services for those who live too far way.
 The system will also record the services as it live streams.